 In Fiscal Year 2021-2022 the City anticipates \$4.5 million in revenue from Sales and Use Tax.
-With voter approval, the City could implement a district TUT of up to .75%.
-If the Council is interested in pursuing such a tax, it may want to consider different tax rate scenarios up to .75%.
-Below is the estimated annual revenue the City would receive from the implementation of different tax rate percentages developed by HdL Companies:
+With voter approval, the City could implement a district TUT of up to 0.75%.
+If the Council is interested in pursuing such a tax, it may want to consider different tax rate scenarios up to 0.75%.
+HdL Companies estimates that a 0.50% TUT is estimated to yield approximately \$2.8 million annually.